Surveillance

 The pseudonymised data, extracted by information service providers, Wellbeing Software and Egton Medical Information Systems (EMIS), are processed within the private and secure network of the Clinical Informatics and Health Outcomes Research Group at University of Oxford under a formal data sharing agreement.
 The pseudonymised data may be linked with other NHS data for analysis, including hospital episode statistics.

 Practice data is used to produce a weekly Communicable and Respiratory Disease Report which reports on 37 monitored conditions.
-This report can be accessed through the link on the right of the page.
+This report can be accessed through the link below.

 Virology and Serology Surveillance